WillEccles/cpp-seminar/Week-2/README.md

 This week focused on data types and scope.
 For scope, there isn't much to talk about until I get to headers, where I'll expand more on scopes.

-This program simply dealt with data types and I will touch on scope.
-A full write-up will be done by Friday, but for now [here is the code](https://github.com/WillEccles/cpp-seminar/tree/master/Week-2/Code).
+This program simply dealt with data types and I will touch on scope. ~A full write-up will be done by Friday, but for now [here is the code](https://github.com/WillEccles/cpp-seminar/tree/master/Week-2/Code).~ All done! :heavy_check_mark:

 ## Data Types